Table of Contents

 - Use tea in cooking and baking: Japanese tea you can use in various recipes, including savory dishes and desserts.
 Try adding matcha to smoothies or using sencha to flavor rice dishes.

-Equipment recommendations for making Japanese tea at home:
+Hot Items for making Japanese tea at home:

 - Kyusu teapot: A kyusu is a traditional Japanese teapot that is specifically for brewing Japanese green tea.
 The kyusu is typically from clay or ceramic and has a built-in strainer to help filter out tea leaves.